All Episodes

 Affluence and the opportunity for it is at an all-time high.

-I had a s I've got to find the story out of the stack yesterday that dovetails with this.
+I've got to find the story out of the stack yesterday that dovetails with this.

-Um it's all about how the middle class is doing everything it can to pretend it's rich.
+It's all about how the middle class is doing everything it can to pretend it's rich.

 It's trying to live its life or live their lives as they read that the rich do.

-The Liberals keep running around, well, we haven't sacrificed.
+The liberals keep running around, well, we haven't sacrificed.

-We have what do you what do you want us to do?
+What do you want us to do?

-Well, we you should pay higher taxes.
+Well, you should pay higher taxes.

-Uh well, we we don't have to.
+We don't have to.

 What is this notion of sacrifice?

-I th th nobody thinks they have to in order to fight this war on terror.
+Nobody thinks they have to in order to fight this war on terror.

-Uh hell, I mean, the Democratic Party in this country has done its best, Scott, to erase the memory of 9-11.
+Hell, I mean, the Democratic Party in this country has done its best, Scott, to erase the memory of 9-11.

-We'll uh we'll refocus.
+We'll refocus.

-But in the end, and I I really don't I don't like throwing cold water on I really don't, because I know people get all excited about their own interpretations of things, but uh when it comes to the the nuclear light off last night, the nuclear explosion on uh on 24, please try to keep in mind the context of the program.
+But when it comes to the nuclear light off last night, the nuclear explosion on 24, please try to keep in mind the context of the program.

-This is season six, and you have to keep doing something new.
+And you have to keep doing something new.

-Now I know they debated this a long time.
+Now, I know they debated this a long time.

-When it boils down to it, though, the end of the day, they're doing a television show.
+When it boils down to it, though, at the end of the day, they're doing a television show.

-This I I think this is just my guess.
+I think this is just my guess.

 Okay.